simple-login/app/README.md

 - Plenty of features: browser extension, custom domain, catch-all alias, OAuth libraries, etc.
 - Open roadmap at https://trello.com/b/4d6A69I4/open-roadmap: you know the exciting features we are working on.

 At the heart of SimpleLogin is `email alias`: an alias is a normal email address but all emails sent to an alias are **forwarded** to your email inbox.
 SimpleLogin alias can also **send** emails: for your contact, the alias is therefore your email address.
 Use alias whenever you need to give out your email address to protect your online identity.
+More info on our website at https://simplelogin.io

 <p align="center">
     <img src="./docs/custom-alias.png" height="150px">